qhwa/blog/posts/2021/08-01-landing-on-elixir-pattern-matching.md

 "Q"
 ```

-That's a brief introduction to pattern matching.
 There are a few things make it awesome.

-### Pattern matching makes your code expressive.
+### Pattern matching makes our code expressive.

-When you describe the requirement with pattern matching, you've almost finished programming.
+When we describe the requirement with pattern matching, we've almost finished programming.
 Let's take an example.

 ![family demand](/post-images/family-demand.png)

-For example, your partner asks you to buy something from the market on your way home:
+For example, someone asks us to buy something from the market on our way home:

 > If you come home early today, please buy some fruits and vegetables from the market.
 I need *a bag of potatoes*.
 Also, buy *some apples* and *grapes* if you see them.